agorf/feed2email/README.md

 Copy `feeds.yml.sample` to `feeds.yml` and add the address of each feed you want to subscribe to, prefixed with a dash and a space.

-When run for the first time, the script runs in "dry run" mode which is why it exits almost immediately.
+When run for the first time, the script enters "dry run" mode and exits almost immediately.
 During dry run mode:

 * No feeds are fetched and, thus, no email is sent (existing feed entries are considered already seen)